ericrq/ericrq/README-ENG.md

 </picture>

 <div align="justify">
-"Hello, my name is Eric.
-I'm 22 years old and, since I got my first computer when I was 6 years old, I was fascinated by technology, starting to study hardware, focusing my studies in this area until the end of high school.
+Hello, my name is Eric.
+I'm 23 years old and, since I got my first computer when I was 6 years old, I was fascinated by technology, starting to study hardware, focusing my studies in this area until the end of high school.
 Upon joining College of Systems Analysis and Development, I decided to dedicate myself to Software Development, with a focus on Front-End.
-I'm currently in the 5th Semester of College, dedicating myself to improving my skills in Programming and Design.
-Outside of College, I like spending time My Free Time Working On Personal Projects And Learning New Technologies."</div>
+I'm currently in the 6th Semester of College, dedicating myself to improving my skills in Programming and Design.
+Outside of College, I like spending time My Free Time Working On Personal Projects And Learning New Technologies.</div>

 <hr>